BY CHRIS TAYLOR | Senior Director | Ball State Sports Link

 He even had a no facial hair rule with his team.
 One that the great Bill Walton challenged.
 Wooden replied that he respected Walton’s convictions.
 “And we’ll miss you,” he said.
 Walton shaved immediately.

-Starting Monday, March 9, Sports Link will have a renewed focus on the details.
-Things that our competition overlook.
+Starting Monday, Jan.
+8, Sports Link will have a renewed focus on the details.
+We will renew our commitment to video and storytelling.
+Things our competition overlook.
 Things that will take our quality even higher.
 Details that will make our students better.

-Big things are about to happen.
+I’ve turned to Wooden again.
 We just have to practice putting on our socks.